ibm-mas-manage/sno/docs/index.md

 I have Single Node OpenShift running on a baremetal environment with 16 Cores, 64GB RAM and 2 SSDs with MAS 8.9 and Manage 8.5.
 The first SSD has the OS, and the second disk is configured to be used by the LVM Operator.

 ## Use Cases
-- SMB: End-user sites can deploy a separate independent instance of MAS, Manage and DB2 for SMB with no dependence on the centralized management
+- Small MAS and Manage-only implementations that range from 10-30 users
-- Large Businesses: For large clients with satellite/remote locations deployments it can sync data to Central Data Center for Maximo EAM.
+- Satellite / Disconnected deployments, possibly connected to a big MAS.
+It can sync data to Central Data Center for Maximo EAM

 ![image](images/sno.png)